New

 Using This Evaluation Framework During RFPs and Demos

 On paper, most compliance and procurement platforms look similar.
 The real differences show up when those requirements are enforced inside day-to-day workflows.
 This is where many large property management companies have seen measurable change.
-For example, firms like Horizon Realty Advisors and Berger Communities have used compliance-first workflows to standardize vendor selection across growing portfolios while reducing insurance-related delays during procurement.
+For example, firms like Horizon Realty Advisors and Berger Communities have used compliance-first workflows to standardize vendor selection across growing portfolios and reduce insurance-related delays in procurement.

-For property management companies evaluating partners, the most effective way to apply this evaluation framework is to see how vendor selection actually functions once operations are in motion.
+For property management companies evaluating partners, the most effective way to apply this evaluation framework is to assess how vendor selection functions in practice once operations are underway.
 That means looking beyond feature lists and understanding how compliance, sourcing, and bidding interact under real conditions.

 During a walkthrough, focus on whether the platform: